phac-nml/genomic_address_service/docs/overview.md

 d((X,Y),Z) = MIN(d(X,Z), d(Y,Z))
 ```

-For example, using the same distance matrix as before:
+For example, when using the same initial distance matrix as [calculated before by profile_dists](#profile_dists-calculating-a-distance-matrix-from-initial-samples) as a starting point:

 ```
 dists   A       B       C       D